Here it is! New baking soda air dry clay recipe for everyone who is searching for no cook homemade clay.

 And don't forget to explore the world of functional art by creating unique bowls, vases, and decorative pieces that will leave your guests in awe.

 Be patient, my fellow creators, as the drying time may vary depending on the size and thickness of your creations.
-But trust me, the wait will be worth it when you unveil your finished pieces to the world.
+But trust me, the wait will be worth it when it's done.

 Imagine the joy of showcasing your baking soda air dry clay creations to friends and family.
 Picture the smiles and awe on their faces as they marvel at your talent and the intricate details of your artwork.

-And remember, the beauty of baking soda clay doesn't stop at the final product.
-Feel free to paint your creations, adding vibrant colors and intricate designs to truly bring them to life.
+And remember, the beauty of baking soda clay doesn't stop here.
+Feel free to paint your creations, adding vibrant colors and bring them to life.
 Let your artistic vision shine as you create a world that is uniquely yours.

 As you embark on this journey of clay crafting, don't forget to have fun!